Griboyedov Canal: Cultural references

 Griboedov Canal appears on the cover of the 2011 contemporary classical album, Troika.

 The canal is a key location in Fyodor Dostoyevsky's novel, Crime and Punishment.
 Like most locations in the novel, the canal is rarely identified by its proper name; in fact, on most occasions Dostoyevsky refers to it as a kanava, a word which in English is closer to the word "ditch."
 In a footnote to the Penguin Deluxe Classics edition of the book, translator Oliver Ready describes the canal as a "filthy and polluted place" which is nevertheless "the topographical center of the book."
 The novel's protagonist, Raskolnikov, repeatedly crosses over the canal, and tentatively plans on disposing of stolen property there.
-The apartment building where he commits his crimes "faced the Ditch on one side and [Srednyaya Podyacheskay]a Street on the other."
+The apartment building where he commits his crimes, "faced the Ditch on one side and Srednyaya Podyacheskay Street on the other."

+The canal is also featured in Fyodor Dostoyevsky's short story White Nights.